stibbons1990/hex/_posts/2020-03-21-detailed-system-and-process-monitoring.md

 had never seen before:
 [influxdb](https://www.influxdata.com/) and
 [grafana](https://grafana.com/).
-They also mentioned they were running thir monitoring on a Raspberry Pi computer.
+They also mentioned they were running their monitoring on a Raspberry Pi computer.

 *Now I know* what those are, I have a